Types of Funds

 Acorn Fund

+All fund types may begin as an Acorn fund.
 Acorn funds allow individuals, families and organizations to build an endowment over time.
 Donors are allowed five years to reach the minimum required to establish a permanent endowment.